 Yep, this region of France is where our beloved Champagne comes from.
 It’s no joke, either, only sparkling wine which comes from this specific region can be referred to as Champagne.
 Visit Eperney for wine-tastings you won’t soon forget and wander through the vineyards for amazing photographs.
 Prepare to eat a lot of heavenly soft cheese, drink yourself silly and feel relaxed in this earthy part of the world.

 There’s a good chance you’ve heard of Saint-Tropez before and, really, it’s not surprising.
-This area is know for it’s picturesque beaches and wild nightlife, set among luxury yachts and cobblestone streets.
+This area is known for its picturesque beaches and wild nightlife, set among luxury yachts and cobblestone streets.
 You’ll find yourself spoilt for choice when it comes to beaches and the weather makes it the perfect spot for your European summer getaway.
 If you find it a bit too pricey, stay for a few nights then skip town.

 11. Chamonix Mont-Blanc